 The symptoms of SAD can range from mild to severe.
 If you are experiencing any of these symptoms, talk to your doctor to get the help that you need.

 The main difference between SAD and other types of depression is that SAD occurs seasonally.
-In many types of depression, people generally eat and sleep less and lose weight; people with winter SAD usually eat and sleep more and gain weight when it is cold and dark outside.
+In many types of depression, people generally eat and sleep less and lose weight; people with winter SAD usually eat and sleep more and gain weight.

 SAD, like other types of clinical depression, is not caused by social factors, although such stresses can aggravate it.
 Normal sadness tends to be situational and does not generally include these physical symptoms.

 The holiday blues can be distinguished from SAD because they are generally not accompanied by physical symptoms.
 They are caused by the typical stresses of the holiday season and occur only around the holidays.

 Lack of exposure to light seems to be the main trigger of SAD symptoms.
 There are a variety of hypotheses as to the underlying biochemical process that is affected by the lack of light.
 Also, SAD appears to run in families.
-Most people with the disorder have at least 1 close relative who has had bouts of depression (often SAD), other mood disorders, or alcohol use disorder.
+Most people with the disorder have at least one close relative who has had bouts of depression (often SAD), other mood disorders, or alcohol use disorder.

 An abnormality in one or more neurotransmitters and/or hormones is the suspected cause of SAD.
 Neurotransmitters are the chemicals that carry messages between nerve cells.
 A deficiency of the neurotransmitter serotonin is considered to be a likely cause of SAD.
 Its concentration in the brain varies with the seasons, the smallest amount occurring during the winter.